KyloIO/kylo-docs/installation/ClouderaDockerSandboxDeploymentGuide.rst

 About
 =====

-In some cases you may want to deploy a Cloudera sandbox in AWS for a team to perform a simple proof of concept or avoid system resource usage on your local computer.
-Cloudera offers a Docker image that is simliar to the Cloudera sandbox that you would download and install to your laptop.
+In some cases, you may want to deploy a Cloudera sandbox in AWS for a team to perform a simple proof-of-concept, or to avoid system resource usage on the local computer.
+Cloudera offers a Docker image, similar to the Cloudera sandbox, that you download and install to your computer.

 .. warning:: Once you create the docker container called "cloudera" do not remove the container unless you intend to delete all of your work and start cleanly.
 There are instructions below on how to start and stop an existing container to retain your data.